 – Phil Gallagher, Graeme Davis’ blog

-Some of this uncertainty is perhaps a self-deprecatory style (there certainly was some sort of plan).
+Some of this uncertainty is perhaps a self-deprecatory style.
+There certainly was some sort of plan, and we know Gallagher did have some involvement in Empire in Flames.
 It is also possible Gallagher has shared more information with Davis than was included in this blog post.
 But after thirty-two years it seems likely to me that there is little trace left of the original brief (which, in any case, may have been literally brief).

 THE ENEMY IN SHADOWS